radicaled/dart-tools/README.md

 Settings View: Open -> Filter Packages -> Dart Tools.

 Linting will not be performed until you have run `pub get` at least once.

+Performance: `dart-tools` doesn't handle a large number of errors very well -- around 300 errors starts slowing things down.
+Take care with your refactoring until this is resolved!